HOUSTON CLERGY ABUSE ATTORNEY

 Clergy abuse takes many forms and has affected people of all ages throughout the Houston, Texas, area.
 If you have experienced sexual abuse within the church, Reich & Binstock can help you.
-We treat every case individually and work one-on-one with clients to make sure their voice is heard.
+Our Houston clergy abuse attorneys treat every case individually and work one-on-one with clients to make sure their voice is heard.

 What Is Clergy Abuse?

 Clergy sexual abuse is when someone in a ministerial role (clergy, religious, or lay) engages in sexual contact or sexualized behavior with a congregant, employee, student, or counseling client.

 Because a minister has a different level of power than a counselee or a member of their congregation, professional ethics forbid sexual contact or sexualized behavior.